 All open fires require regular maintenance to keep them working efficiently and safely.
 Without basic work, the risk of a Woodbridge chimney fire or carbon monoxide poisoning rises dramatically.

 One of the key bits of maintenance is the sweeping of the Woodbridge chimney stack or flue.
-This removes all the carbon and other waste products produced by burning solid fuel.
+This removes all the carbon and for wood burning chimneys the flammable creosote (a dark brown oil distilled from coal tar and used as a wood preservative). and other waste products produced by burning solid fuel.
+This stops chimney fires from ever starting.

 Note: Before sweeping any chimney ALWAYS make sure the chimney itself is in good shape.
 Have it repaired if needed as sweeping a damaged chimney is dangerous as brick will come loose and fall into the flue and could block it.